ovinc/prevo/README.md

 ===========================

 For using the package for asynchronous recording of data, three base classes must/can be subclassed:
-- `SensorBase` (requires subclassing)
+- `SensorBase`
-- `RecordingBase` (requires subclassing)
+- `RecordingBase` (children: `NumericalRecording`, `ImageRecording`)
-- `RecordBase` (can be used as is or be subclassed)
+- `RecordBase` (children: `NumericalRecord`, `ImageRecord`)

-A minimal example is provided below, to record pressure and temperature asynchronously, assuming the user already has classes (`Temp`, `Gauge`) to take single-point measurements (it could be functions as well).
-See `examples/Record.ipynb` for an actual working example.
-Let's assume that the pressure measurement also has an `averaging` parameter to smooth the data.
+A minimal example is provided below, to record pressure and temperature asynchronously into a CSV file, assuming the user already has classes (`Temp`, `Gauge`) to take single-point measurements (it could be functions as well).
+See `examples/Record.ipynb` for more detailed examples, including periodic recording of images from several cameras.

 1) **Define the sensors**

     ```python
-    from prevo.record import SensorBase, ControlledProperty
+    from prevo.record import SensorBase

     class TemperatureSensor(SensorBase):

         name = 'T'

-        def _read(self):
+        def _get_data(self):
-            """This method must have no arguments"""
             return Temp.read()